ObserveRTC/client-monitor-js/docs/PIPELINE_DISRUPTION_DETECTORS.md

 detector's issue, in this category or any other.** Nothing waits for, checks, or is suppressed by anything else.
-The two places where a detector genuinely should stand down on a condition another detector also watches — the capture shortfall under `EncoderPerformanceDetector`, the stall under `VideoRecoveryFailedDetector` — both re-derive that condition from the same raw inputs, at the cost of duplicated lines and for the reasons given in each section.
+The two places where a detector genuinely should stand down on a condition another detector also watches — the capture shortfall under `EncoderBottleneckDetector`, the stall under `VideoRecoveryFailedDetector` — both re-derive that condition from the same raw inputs, at the cost of duplicated lines and for the reasons given in each section.